Teachers are represented in GPE through Education International, the world’s largest sectoral organization of teacher unions.

 GPE helps teachers engage in policy dialogue at national and global level by addressing issues that are of critical importance to them such as training, teaching aids and materials, pedagogical support, curriculum, teacher recruitment and career paths.

-Representatives of the teaching profession engage both at global and country level to make GPE a stronger, better and more inclusive partnership.
+Representatives of the teaching profession engage both at global and country level, including in the GPE board, to make GPE a stronger, better and more inclusive partnership.

 At country level, GPE supports the development, implementation and monitoring of government-led education sector plans.
 GPE is committed to working with teachers in the long term to promote their effective inclusion in local education groups across GPE partner countries.